jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-05-21.md

 Anything arising at the meeting or not on the agenda.
 Go around the table asking each attendee if they have any other business they want to address.

 Notes:
+* Lance has requested looking at business discussions at meetups: How to cost projects, project management, learning management and training, etc

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔